Strategies, research, industry trends — your pulse on the marketplace

 What is community commerce?

 Shopping has always been a social- and community-driven event.
-But it’s shifted from shopping with a handful of friends at the local mall or shopping center to TikTok and other social media platforms with virtual communities, comprimised of billions of members.
+But it’s shifted from shopping with a handful of friends at the local mall to TikTok and other social media platforms with virtual communities, composed of billions of members.

 Through community commerce, you have a unique opportunity to build deeper connections with consumers by leveraging creators and their communities.
-You have a shot at authentically reaching a vast network of users looking for new things.
+You have a shot at authentically reaching a vast network of users looking for new things or discovering things they didn’t even know existed.

 Social media continues to be a source of inspiration, where consumers learn about new products.
 The social media community drives product awareness, purchase consideration, and conversion.
-And, it usually happens quickly and spontaneously.
-66% of TikTok users say the platform inspired them to shop even when they weren’t planning to.
+And it doesn’t just apply to younger generations like Gen Z either!
+A common misconception, as research shows.

 So, it’s no longer enough for brands to simply have a social media presence.
-You need to engage with consumers, create bonds, and establish your brand as likable.
+You need to engage with consumers, tell a story, and establish your brand as likable.
 That’s where community commerce comes in.
-Here’s five ways to make it part of your strategy.
+Here’s how.

 1. Put authenticity on display